Dosage form: injection, powder, lyophilized, for solution

 Mechanism of Action

-The mean distribution volume of Bortezomib ranged from approximately 498 to 1,884 L/m2 following single- or multiple-dose administration of 1 mg/m2 or 1.3mg/m2 to patients with multiple myeloma.
+The mean distribution volume of Bortezomib ranged from approximately 498 to 1884 L/m2 following single- or repeat-dose administration of 1 mg/m2 or 1.3mg/m2 to patients with multiple myeloma.
 The binding of Bortezomib to human plasma proteins averaged 83% over the concentration range of 100 to 1000 ng/mL.

-The mean elimination half-life of Bortezomib after multiple dosing ranged from 40 hours to 193 hours after the 1 mg/m2 dose and 76 hours to 108 hours after the 1.3 mg/m2 dose.
-The mean total body clearances was 102 L/h and 112 L/h following the first dose for doses of 1 mg/m2 and 1.3 mg/m2, respectively, and ranged from 15 L/h to 32 L/h following subsequent doses for doses of 1 and 1.3 mg/m2, respectively.
+The mean elimination half-life of Bortezomib upon multiple dosing ranged from 40 to 193 hours after the 1 mg/m2 dose and 76 to 108 hours after the 1.3 mg/m2 dose.
+The mean total body clearances were 102 and 112 L/h following the first dose for doses of 1 mg/m2 and 1.3 mg/m2, respectively, and ranged from 15 to 32 L/h following subsequent doses for doses of 1 and 1.3 mg/m2, respectively.

 Drug Interaction Studies

 No clinically significant differences in Bortezomib pharmacokinetics were observed when coadministered with dexamethasone (weak CYP3A4 inducer), omeprazole (strong CYP2C19 inhibitor), or melphalan in combination with prednisone.

 Coadministration with ketoconazole (strong CYP3A4 inhibitor) increased Bortezomib exposure by 35%.

 Coadministration with rifampin (strong CYP3A4 inducer) decreased Bortezomib exposure by approximately 45%.

 Bortezomib may inhibit CYP2C19 activity and increase exposure to drugs that are substrates for this enzyme.